alciran/spring-2FA-demo/README.md

 Then open your browser at [http://localhost:8080](http://localhost:8080)

-The application used the [https://h2database.com/html/main.html](H2 Database), which is an in-memory datase.
+The application used the [H2 Database](https://h2database.com/html/main.html) which is an in-memory datase.
 The database is recreated from scratch every time you start the app.
+If you want to save/create data in database, you can use and see the SQL code in [this](https://github.com/alciran/spring-2FA-demo/blob/main/src/main/resources/data.sql) file.
 You can inspect the database any time you need to at http://localhost:8080/h2-console.
-The credential os DB are [here](#).
+The credential os DB are [here](https://github.com/alciran/spring-2FA-demo/blob/main/src/main/resources/application.properties#L3-L4).

+## How to proceed?

+- Register a new user at register page: [http://localhost:8080/register](http://localhost:8080/register)
+- After register, you will be redirected to a page with the QR Code.
+Scan this QR Code with your 2FA authentication app.
+- Then, you can access the home page through login page: [http://localhost:8080/login](http://localhost:8080/login)

+## Screenshots

+You can see screenshots from this application at [screenshots page.](screenshots.md)